Momentum-Team-15/django-freeshelf-pair-version-Al-Jarah/README.md

 Your next goal should be creating a Resource model and showing an index of all resources on the homepage.
 It will be helpful to sketch out this model before creating it.
 Some details:

 - Resources have, at a minimum, a title, author, description, URL, and date added to the database (`created_at`).
-## We are here ##
 - Resource URLs (the URL field in the database) should be unique.
 - Admins can add, edit, and delete resources.
+## We are here !!!!!!!!!!!!!!!!!!!!##
+still need to add more feilds to the datbase
 - You should have initial data for resources (a CSV is provided, but you can edit it to fit your data).
 - Resources should be displayed in order with the most recently added at the top.
 - Users should be logged in to be able to see the list of resources on the homepage.
 That can be accomplished using the `@login_required` decorator explained in this [article](https://realpython.com/django-view-authorization/#restricting-views-to-logged-in-users).